Pedro Passos Coelho: XIX Constitutional Government

 The legislative elections of 2011, held on 5 June, would give Passos Coelho the biggest share of seats in the Assembly of the Republic, with 108 out of 230 seats.
-In Portugal, tradition and most interpretations of the Constitution, as it is, state that he who leads the party with the most seats is invited, by the President of the Republic, Aníbal Cavaco Silva, to form the XIX constitutional government, so Passos Coelho had guaranteed the Prime Minister's position for himself, and the government to his party.
+In Portugal, tradition and most interpretations of the Constitution, as it is, state that he who leads the party with the most seats is invited, by the president of the republic, Aníbal Cavaco Silva, to form the XIX constitutional government, so Passos Coelho had guaranteed the prime minister's position for himself, and the government to his party.
 But without an absolute majority in parliament, he couldn't guarantee stability.
 He needed to negotiate a coalition with another party, the closest party to PSD, ideologically, at the time, and still today, was CDS-PP, and as luck would have it, CDS-PP had 24 seats; when put together, the two parties had 132 out of 230.
-But Passos Coelho would only form ga overnment when he had the coalition signed, and so negotiations began in earnest.
-It only took 10 days, from being invited to form a government on 6 June to having a deal signed with CDS-PP on June 16th, and another 5 days for all the ministers and the Prime Minister to be sworn in, on June 21st.
+But Passos Coelho would only form a government when he had the coalition signed, and so negotiations began in earnest.
+It only took 10 days, from being invited to form a government on 6 June to having a deal signed with CDS-PP on June 16, and another 5 days for all the ministers and the prime minister to be sworn in, on June 21.

 Passos Coelho's first government can be divided into two phases: 2011-2013; 2013-2015.
 From 2011 to 2013, he had a cabinet, almost completely different from the one he had from 2013 to 2015.